 Within diversity there is unity and within unity there is diversity

-Based in Ireland, with connections all over the world, we are open, inclusive and non-denominational, drawing on all philosophies and traditions.
+Based in Ireland, with connections all over the world, we are non-profit making, open, inclusive and non-denominational, drawing on all philosophies and traditions.

 An eclectic mix of like minded thinkers from various backgrounds.

 Different people feel called to tune in and plan each celebration and have included Anne B, Anne N, Bernie, Bernadette, Dana, Des, Eileen, Jean, John, John A, Marta, Martin, Mary, Mary O, Nora, Pat, Susan, Theresa, Tom, Yamann and many others, who join with us in body or in spirit.

 People from all over the world are on our email list and tune in with each celebration.

 If you would like to join in at a distance, however great or small, please contact us to go onto the email list.

 The web site is maintained by Martin in Ireland, Nora in England and Michael in Canada (Clickopen.ca) with the help and input of many many others.

 We follow the ancient celebrations of the yearly cycle by marking important dates with community ceremony.